Undergraduate Course: The Emperor in the Late Roman World (ANHI10026)

 |Not being delivered|

-- An understanding of the place of the emperors in the Roman empire of the late third to sixth centuries.
+- demonstrate, in class discussion, coursework and examination as required, an understanding of the place of the emperors in the Roman empire of the late third to sixth centuries;

-- An understanding of the changing perceptions of emperors in the period and the sources, literary and material, though which they are perceived.
+- demonstrate, in class discussion, coursework and examination as required, an understanding of the changing perceptions of emperors in the period and the sources, literary and material, though which they are perceived;

-- An understanding of the government of the late Roman state, the role of elites, and the effects of Christianisation.
+- demonstrate, in class discussion, coursework and examination as required, an understanding of the government of the late Roman state, the role of elites, and the effects of Christianisation;

-- An understanding of trends within modern historical writing on Late Antiquity.
+- demonstrate, in class discussion, coursework and examination as required, an understanding of trends within modern historical writing on Late Antiquity;

-- bibliographical research skills, for essays on subjects not taught directly.
+- demonstrate especially in their coursework essay bibliographical research skills for topics not taught directly.

 |Graduate Attributes and Skills